Learn how to make a strong car accident claim and deal with the insurance company. You deserve fair compensation after an accident.

 - Wait until you’ve fully recovered to discuss settlement.
 An attorney should handle claims for serious injuries.

 - If you decide to handle your claim without an attorney, be prepared and stick to the facts during settlement negotiations.

-- Keep in mind that you have the right to consult an attorney at any point in the claims process, up until you sign a settlement agreement.
+- You have the right to consult an attorney at any point in the claims process, up until you sign a settlement agreement.

-While no two accidents are exactly alike, each type of vehicle accident has its own unique factors.
-A bus accident claim is different from an ATV crash.
-Learn more about the type of accident that caused your injuries to get a head start on building a strong claim.
+While no two auto accidents are exactly alike, each type of accident has its own unique factors.
+A bus accident is different from an ATV crash, a rear-end accident is different from a pedestrian collision.
+Learn more about the specific type of accident that caused your injuries to get a head start on building a strong claim.

 Common Causes of Accidents